avidbots/flatland/docs/core_functions/models.rst

 Configuring Models
 ==================
 In Flatland, a model is a collection of bodies, and it can be used to represent any physical things.
-A example of a model file for a turtlebot (not exactly) is shown here.
+An example of a model file for a turtlebot (not exactly) is shown here.
 Examples can be found in flatland_server/tests.

 .. code-block:: yaml